 No one can take what is meant to be yours.

 This was a tough lesson for me to learn and truth be told, it’s something I struggle with even today.
 NO ONE can take what is meant to be yours.
 A guy, a job, an opportunity.
 What is meant to be yours will be yours.

 If something doesn’t work out for whatever reason… it’s because it wasn’t meant for you.
 Handle those situations with grace and be grateful they didn’t work out– if you’re caught up in something that isn’t meant for you, you won’t be open when the right thing comes around.

 I see this a lot with love and with job opportunities.
 I can remember back when I was job searching in New York… I would hear about a really great job opening and would instantly feel insanely stressed that I was going to miss out on it.
+On top of the fact that some jobs required checks as well such as occupational vision testing, and I found myself wondering if I would pass as good enough.
+You know these are some serious jobs if they require an ideal health status or acceptable background checks!
+But really, in my heart I knew that publishing was what I was meant to do.
+But that didn’t mean it meant there was no longer stress knowing what I wanted to do.
 Job openings in publishing are insane– they open and are filled within a week and you have to be in the right place at the right time.
 I would feel this major adrenaline spike and would basically be in knots until I found out of if the job was filled or not.
 Truth be told, none of those jobs were meant for me.